Belly Fetish

 Overview

-Abdominal partialism is a pronounced erotic interest in the stomach and belly region, including the midriff and the navel.
-Preferences within this interest are diverse, ranging from toned abdomens to softer or fuller bellies, reflecting differing aesthetic tastes.
-The navel-focused form is sometimes called alvinophilia and the stomach-focused form alvinolagnia, terms that often overlap.
+Abdominal partialism, commonly called a belly fetish or stomach fetish (clinically alvinolagnia), is a pronounced erotic interest in the stomach and belly region, including the midriff and the navel.
+Preferences within it are diverse, ranging from toned abdomens to softer or fuller bellies, reflecting differing aesthetic tastes.
+The navel-focused form is sometimes distinguished as alvinophilia, and the two overlap heavily in practice.
 For most people the interest functions as a strong preference rather than an exclusive condition for arousal.
 This article covers the lineage of the terms, how the interest is expressed, its likely psychology, and what is known about its prevalence.

 History & origins